 It’s the ONE THING All Growing Businesses Need …

 Discover How to Get an Employee Handbook That Protects Your Business & Your Employees

 Let’s start with age discrimination.
-Anyone forty years or older are protected by the Age Discrimination in Employment Act of 1967 (ADEA).
+Anyone forty years or older are protected by the ADEA Act which stands for the Age Discrimination in Employment Act.
 I don’t know how old you are but forty is not that old.
 However, if leadership begins to use terms like “We need more young blood” or “We are a face paced environment – Can you keep up” may sink your ship.
 It isn’t so much the statement (could be harassment under certain circumstances) but if you act upon that statement with some type of negative employment action that will possibly cause an employee to take action.
 Steer clear from any jokes or terms that refer to older individuals.

 Another common form of discrimination is religion.
 Again, a catholic can discriminate against a protestant, or vice versa.
 If the reason for the negative action or behavior is based on someone’s religious beliefs then it is violating the law.
 Now I know that many people say things like “it’s not illegal if you don’t get caught” and to a degree it may be true.
 However, if we are allowing this type of behavior in our business sooner or later the violator will make a mistake that will cost you a great deal.